GWC-DCMB/curriculum-notebooks/paper/paper.md

 Research Fellowship Program under Grant No. DGE 1256260.
 ZL and BNW recieved support from the NIH Training Program in Genomic Science (T32-HG000040-22).
+KLF received support from The University of Michigan NIDA Training Program in Neuroscience (T32-DA7281).
+KLF received support from the NIH Early Stage Training in the Neurosciences Training Grant (T32-NS076401).

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of